 Between 1995 and 2016, the programme has included 26 research cruises, involving more than 242 scientists from 18 countries, contributing to over 300 refereed publications and 75 PhD theses.
 AMT continues to contribute to science and policy development including the social and economic understanding of the marine environment and services it delivers.
 This unique spatially extensive decadal dataset continues to be deposited and made available to the wider community through the British Oceanographic Data Centre (www.bodc.ac.uk).

-AMT-27 will take place in September-November 2017 between the UK and the Falkland Islands, as part of a long-term multi-disciplinary ocean observation programme, a platform for national and international scientific collaboration, a training arena for the next generation of oceanographers and an ideal facility for validation of novel technology.
+AMT cruises is part of a long-term multi-disciplinary ocean observation programme, a platform for national and international scientific collaboration, a training arena for the next generation of oceanographers and an ideal facility for validation of novel technology.
 One berth has been allocated for a NF-POGO fellowship.

 2017 – Hashan Niroshana Kokuhennadige (Asia)